 If you have contacted them and the family is not eligible then you can make an application to us.
-Please note that if the family has received a grant from the Family Fund for something other than a holiday then we would not be able to consider your application.
+Please note that if the family has received a grant this year from the Family Fund for something other than a holiday then we can consider an application, provided they meet our other criteria.

 Group trips and days out

 Families with a disabled child can be referred for these.